NickdevC/Film_Quiz/README.md

 The purpose of the website is two-fold:

-### 1 - Existing players
+### 1 - Existing users
-To provide an easily acessible space for existing players to engage with their club; allowing quick access to contact details and relevant, live training/fixtures information
+To provide an easily acessible page to test thier film trivia knowledge, celebrate their successes and attempt to beat their previous score.

 ### 2 - New players
-To provide an engaging and appealing space to prospective players, encouraging them to make contact with the club and attend a training session.
-They need to get a clear sense of brand identity, club ethos, and quickly access a method of communication.
+To provide an engaging and appealing space to prospective users by making the landing page bold and user-friendly.
+New users will be able to clearly navigate the rules before engaging in the quiz itself.
+Replayability is actively encouraged.

 ## User Experience (UX)